abreits/amqp-ts/README.md

 [back to API reference](#api)

 ##### queue.publish (content: any, routingKey?: string, options?: any): void    <a name="queue_publish"></a>
-> Publish a message to an queue
+> Publish a message to an queue.
 >
 > parameters
-> -   `content: any` : the content to be sent to the queue. the following preprocessing takes place if it is a
+> -   `content: any` : the content to be sent to the queue. the following preprocessing takes place if it is a:
->   - *Buffer* : send the content as is (no preprocessing)
+>   - *Buffer* : send the content as is (no preprocessing).
->   - *string* : create a Buffer from the string and send that buffer
+>   - *string* : create a Buffer from the string and send that buffer.
->   - *everything else* : create a Buffer from the to JSON converted object and, if not defined, set the contentType option to `"application/json"`
+>   - *everything else* : create a Buffer from the to JSON converted object and, if not defined, set the contentType option to `"application/json"`.
 > -   `routingKey?: string` : routing key for the message, defaults to `""`.
 > -   `options?: any` : publish options as defined in [amqplib](http://www.squaremobius.net/amqp.node/channel_api.html#channel_publish).
 >